Financial Reporting and Assurance Services

 A compilation presents information that is the representation of management and does not offer assurance.
 Compilations do not require inquiries of management or analytical procedures but may involve some adjustment to the accounting records.

 Privately Held Businesses

-Lenders, grantors, management or investors may require an annual audit, review or compilation.
+Lenders, grantors, management, or investors may require an annual audit, review, or compilation.
 We work closely with a variety of industries including beverage, brewing, construction, healthcare, insurance, manufacturing, real estate, retail, technology, trucking, and wholesale distributors.

-Donors, lenders and grantors may require an annual audit, review or compilation.
-We service many not-for-profits including health and welfare entities, arts and performing arts organizations, religious organizations, athletic associations, cultural organizations and private schools.
+Donors, lenders, and grantors may require an annual audit, review, or compilation.
+We service many not-for-profits including health and welfare entities, arts and performing arts organizations, religious organizations, athletic associations, cultural organizations, and private schools.
 Depending on the level of assurance needed we tailor our services for these entities to provide value to them and the people they serve.

 Every three years, the firm participates in a peer review program relative to its accounting and auditing practice.
 The peer review is conducted by an independent evaluator and helps monitor the firm’s accounting and auditing practice.
 In our most recent peer review report, we received the highest possible rating of pass.
-A copy of that report can be obtained by contacting us and requesting "most recent peer review report."
+A copy of that report can be obtained by contacting us and requesting the "most recent peer review report."